hashtek-fusion/enterprise-helpmate/README.md

 $ grunt
 ```

-Open the browser and hit http://localhost:3000 to view the application
+Open the browser and hit http://localhost:3000 to view the application.
+Use the default login credentials (Username: admin, Password: password) to login to application